 If you are under the age of 18 in paid employment you cannot join KiwiSaver through your employer.
 You can only join through a KiwiSaver provider, as detailed above.

-If you are a KiwiSaver member under 18 and in paid employment (with income subject to PAYE) you must contribute 3%, 4%, or 8% through your employer, unless you are on a contributions holiday.
+If you are a KiwiSaver member under 18 and in paid employment (with income subject to PAYE) you must contribute 3%, 4%, 6%, 8% or 10% through your employer, unless you are on a Savings Suspension.

 If you are a Kiwi Wealth KiwiSaver Scheme member under the age of 18 and not working, you are not required to make contributions, but you can choose to make voluntary payments.
 Note that some other KiwiSaver providers require all members to make a minimum contribution, regardless of their age.